-This group of individuals was later enlarged to include representatives from the Section on Nervous and Mental Diseases and the Section on Surgery of the American Medical Association (AMA), the American Neurological Association, and the American College of Surgeons (ACS).
-On November 19, 1939 the first preliminary meeting was held at the Palmer House in Chicago, Illinois.
-In addition to the above, Drs.
-Leo M. Davidoff, Temple Fay, Tracy J. Putnam, and Ernest Sachs were included.
-Dr. Howard C. Naffziger was elected Chairman, Dr. Alfred W. Adson Vice-Chairman, and Dr. R. Glen Spurling Secretary/Treasurer.
-A second preliminary meeting of the same group, with the addition of Dr. Byron Stookey, was held on April 28, 1940 at the Park Plaza in St. Louis, Missouri.
-Individuals in attendance at the second preliminary meeting were designated Directors of the corporation.
-The group unanimously decided that a separate Board should be formed for certification in neurological surgery, and guidelines were established to grandfather neurosurgeons who could be certified without examination.
+This group of individuals was later enlarged to include representatives from the Section on Nervous and Mental Diseases and the Section on Surgery of the American Medical Association (AMA), the American Neurological Association (ANA) and the American College of Surgeons (ACS).
+On November 19, 1939, the first preliminary meeting was held at the Palmer House in Chicago, Illinois.
+In attendance to those previously mentioned were Drs.
+Leo M. Davidoff, Temple Fay, Tracy J. Putnam and Ernest Sachs.
+Naffziger was elected as chairman, Adson as vice-chairman, and Spurling as secretary and treasurer.
+A second preliminary meeting of the same group, with the addition of Dr. Byron Stookey, was held on April 28, 1940, at the Park Plaza in St. Louis, Missouri.
+Individuals in attendance at the second preliminary meeting were designated directors of the corporation.
+The group unanimously decided that a separate board should be formed for certification in neurological surgery and guidelines were established to grandfather neurosurgeons who could be certified without examination.